 It’s quicker and easier to change your address online.
 You will need your driving licence and to be a resident of Great Britain (there is a different process for drivers in Northern Ireland).

-You also need to provide the addresses you have lived at during the past three years.
-And you must not be banned from driving, of course.
+You also need to provide the addresses you have lived at over the past three years.
+And you must not be banned from driving, obviously.

 Additionally, you will need to supply your driving licence number, National Insurance number and passport number, if you know them.